Escape to Tree House Island Life in Monmouth, ME

 New guests might wonder about our island, off-the-grid bathrooms.
 Rest assured that our compost toilets are designed with usability in mind.
 They smell great!

 We have all been to rural outhouses where this is not the case.
 It's the number 1 complaint (or is that #2?).
-Which is why, when we built each of our toilet facilities, we did something different.
+Which is why, when we built each of our toilets facilities, we did something different.
 Through management of airflow, separation of liquids from solids, application of saw dust, and optimizing the force of gravity, we have a composting toilet system that has been in place for years with very little odor and maximum sanitation.
 So rest easy: if a member of your party is an "outhousaphobe", know that so are we!

 CAN'T FIND THE DATES YOU'RE LOOKING FOR?